ROCm/rocr_debug_agent/docs/install/installation.rst

 Build and install
 -------------------

-An example command-line to build and install the ROCdebug-agent library on Linux:
+An example command line to build and install the ROCdebug-agent library on Linux:

 .. code-block:: shell